wix-incubator/react-native-interactable/PROPS.md

 verticalOnly={true}
 ```

 Optional, whether the view should be locked to vertical movement only.
+Default `false`.

 #### `boundaries` (object)